npcwifies/npcwifies/README.md

   .  ☯  ;  **please read my strawpage ,** ; it gives a lot more info than here LOL

-.  ☯  ;  i am a wifies & spoke permashift  .  doubles dni
+.  ☯  ;  i am a wifies & spoke permashift  .  doubles dni ( I WILL MAKE EXCEPTIONS JUST LIKE TALK TO ME OK )

 .  ☯  ;  always open to making new friends tbh . i AM SO LONELY ON PT....
 WAHH